dineshRaja29/HatSwap-MultiTask-Network/README.md

-# SpeechArchitectures: Hat Swap Architecture
+# Speech Architectures: Hat Swap Architecture
 Implementing the Hat Swap Architecture in Pytorch with DINO as a feature Extractor